 bit 2: indicates whether the listed attenuation maps can be used to approximate other attenuation maps for other reduction rates.
 Corresponds to an ami_approximate_flag.

-bit 3: indicates whether some preprocessing is required to use the listed attenuation maps.
+bit 3: indicates whether some preprocessing is required to use the attenuation maps.
 Corresponds to an ami_preprocessing_global_flag.

 bit 4: indicates whether backlight scaling is required and, in this case, the field ami_backlight_scaling_idc specifies the process to compute the scaling factor of the backlight of transmissive pixel displays, derived from the attenuation map sample values of the decoded auxiliary picture of index i.
 Corresponds to an ami_backlightscaling_flag.

-bit 5: indicates whether the video quality information is present in the message.
+bit 5: indicates whether video quality information is present in the message.
 Corresponds to an ami_video_quality_flag.

 bits 6-7: bit reserved for future use.